realpython/members/README.md

 1. Users should have an avatar
 1. Users should be able to see who posted a particular message
 1. Users should be able to post new messages within the lesson view
+1. Users should be able to view a Github avatar on the navbar

 **Admin**